Understanding the Non‑Volley Zone

 What is the kitchen in pickleball?

 The kitchen — officially called the Non‑Volley Zone (NVZ) — is the 7‑foot area on both sides of the net where you cannot volley the ball.
-You can step into the kitchen anytime, but only to hit a ball that has already bounced.
+Although you’re free to step into the kitchen at any time, you may do so only after the ball has bounced.
+Because of this rule, players must rely on control and timing rather than quick smashes at the net.

 Can you step into the kitchen after hitting a volley?